 It’s Pandora Hearts 20!
 Huzzah!
 Be warned, I think we’re nearly caught up with Japan.
 The days of every other month are almost over.

-MELINDA: WOE IS MEEEEE.
+MJ: WOE IS MEEEEE.
 Though of course I’m happy to see this volume. :)

 SEAN: Puella Magi Kazumi Magica 4 continues to ask the question: “How much more money can we earn by putting magical girls through horrible trauma?”
 The answer.
 A whole lot.